Why would a student choose the joint degree program?

 The Tippie College of Business and the College of Liberal Arts and Sciences offer a joint degree program in which students earn two University of Iowa bachelor's degrees: (1) a Bachelor of Business Administration (BBA) from the Tippie College of Business and (2) a Bachelor of Arts (B.A.), Bachelor of Science (B.S.), Bachelor of Fine Arts (BFA), or Bachelor of Music (B.M.) from the College of Liberal Arts and Sciences.

-- Students in the joint Tippie College of Business/College of Liberal Arts and Sciences program will have the Tippie College of Business program of study (major) listed as their primary major.
+- Current UI students: Students in the joint Tippie College of Business/College of Liberal Arts and Sciences program will have the Tippie College of Business program of study (major) listed as their primary major.

 Business and Engineering